Flee

 Classical_pella from DavidThomas71 at English Wikipedia

 The warning by the Lord to leave before the armies surrounded Jerusalem was heeded.
 Those living in the countryside were the first to see the Roman Legion entering northern Palestine.
-General Titus put down the insurrection in village after village as his armies march toward Jerusalem.
+General Titus put down the insurrection in village after village as his armies marched toward Jerusalem.
 As Rome advanced on Jerusalem, history records the believers fled before them.
 Crossing the Jordan River, Christians spent the war, safe in Pella.

 Eusebius Pamphilius in his Church History, “Life of Constantine, Oration in Praise of Constantine,” records the known history of the Believers at the time.
 Chapter V.—The Last Siege of the Jews after Christ.